mrehanahmed/IMAP-Migrate/README.md

 # Run using the command

+IMPORTANT: Get the App password for the IMAP Email. (for both SOURCE and DESTINATION mailboxes and update in config.yaml)

+python imap_move_resume.py --config config.yaml --exclude-file skip_folders.txt --verbose

 Do not forget to test and confirm before deleting

-python imap_move_resume.py --config config.yaml --exclude-file skip_folders.txt --verbose

 # With optional - Example mapping file (folder_map.yaml) if you want to rename folders during migration: